GutClear™ - reboot your gut

 GutClear™ is a patented, botanical SIBO supplement for normal gut function.

 GutClear™ consists of different botanicals such as psyllium seeds, bark from magnolia and jatoba and rose root.
-The magnolia bark may support normal gut function, and regular bowel movements and has antimicrobial properties.
+The magnolia bark may support normal gut function, and regular bowel movements and has microbe-balancing properties.
 Psyllium seeds may support normal gut function, bowel movement, and digestion.

 International delivery to your mailbox 5-10 working days after ordering